Apption Labs Meater

 Using the Meater is pretty simple.
 It connects to your phone via Bluetooth Low Energy and starts transmitting data as soon as it’s removed from the charging dock.

 In the Meater app, you select the meat you’re cooking, the cut of meat, and how you want to cook it.
 The app has preprogrammed selections and USDA guidelines, but you can also set up a custom cook.

 The probe needs to be inserted into the thickest part of the meat to ensure proper cooking.
 Once you’ve done that, it’s ready to cook.

 Data is continuously streamed from the probe to the phone, so after a few minutes the app has figured out how fast the meat is cooking and when it will be done.

-When you’re done, you can also see a graph of exactly how the cook progressed, perhaps to take away hints for a subsequent try.
+When you’re finished, you can also see a graph of exactly how the cook progressed, perhaps to take away hints for a subsequent try.

-The Meater probe connects to a phone via Bluetooth Low Energy.
-That means your phone needs to stay close to the thermometer while the meat is cooking.
+The basic model connects directly to your phone, and that means your phone needs to stay close to the thermometer while the meat is cooking.
 If you’re cooking over a flame, you’ll be close by anyway.
 But if it’s an hour-long roast in the oven, that’s not so much fun.

-A Wi-Fi networking feature built into the app can extend the Meater’s range.
+A Wi-Fi networking feature built into the app can extend the range further.
 As long as one phone or tablet remains in Bluetooth range, the app can broadcast data across your local network so you can monitor from another device somewhere else in your house or garden.